What are Your Rights as Adult Interdependent Partners in Alberta?

 Just as parenting rights are integral to Adult Interdependent Relationships, so too are the issues of spousal support and financial rights.
 When an Adult Interdependent Relationship terminates, one partner may be required to provide financial support to the other, especially if there is a significant disparity in their incomes or if one partner has sacrificed career advancement to care for the household or children.

 The court considers various factors when determining support, including the duration of the relationship, the roles each partner played, and their financial circumstances.
 It is essential to note that spousal support is not an automatic right.
 The partner seeking support must be able to demonstrate a need for it.
+The court also assesses whether one partner sacrificed career opportunities or education to support the other, which can warrant compensatory support in Alberta.
+This type of support aims to address any economic disadvantages arising from the relationship.
+Ultimately, the goal is to ensure a fair outcome that acknowledges the contributions and sacrifices made by both parties during their time together.

 Regarding financial rights, partners in an Adult Interdependent Relationship have similar rights to married couples when it comes to property division.
 They have an equal claim to any assets acquired during the relationship, and a court can order the sale or division of jointly owned property.
 However, property owned before the relationship or received as a gift or inheritance during the relationship generally remains with the original owner.